Rhinoplasty

 Options in Nose Surgery

 During closed nose surgery, Dr Thomas keeps all the incisions inside the nasal cavity, so there are no visible scars after the procedure.
-While the lack of scarring is a benefit, this approach does limit access to the nasal cartilage and internal structures, which makes it more difficult to reshape specific areas.
+While the lack of external scarring is a benefit, this approach does limit access to the nasal cartilage and internal structures, which makes it more difficult to reshape specific areas.
 Therefore, this option is more suitable for those with more structural concerns related to the septum or the bridge of the nose.

 Open nose surgery uses the same internal incisions but involves an additional incision on the tissue underneath the nose that divides the nostrils, known as the columella.
-While this technique does leave a visible scar on the columella, the incision is small and hidden underneath the nose, so it is not noticeable.
-This approach also allows for greater access, as well as more control and detail, when extensive correction is required.
+While this technique does leave a visible scar on the columella, the incision is small and hidden underneath the nose, so it is relatively inconspicuous.
+This approach allows for greater access, as well as more control and detail, when extensive correction is required.
 Patients seeking to correct the tip of the nose will require open rhinoplasty.

-Your in-person consultation will be crucial for helping Dr Thomas understand your needs and aesthetic goals.
-During this appointment, Dr Thomas will evaluate your facial structure and how the nose sits in harmony with your other features and proportions.
-Based on this analysis, he will design a treatment plan detailing the techniques and corrections required to perform your rhinoplasty.
-To ensure you feel comfortable and ready, Dr Thomas will give you detailed instructions on how to prepare for your surgery.
+To ensure you feel comfortable and ready, Dr Thomas will describe the risks and benefits of rhinoplasty and give you detailed instructions on how to prepare for your surgery.
 He may also advise you to organise transportation to and from the appointment, as well as a caregiver to be with you for the first one to two days.

 Nose surgery is usually performed under general anaesthesia and takes between one to three hours to complete, depending on the complexity of the procedure and extent of correction required.
 Incisions will be carefully placed to allow for access to the internal structures where the corrections will be made.
-Bone and cartilage are either removed or grafted in to create the desired shape and proportions.
+Bone and cartilage are either removed or grafted in to improve the nasal shape and proportions.
 If the septum needs to be straightened or otherwise repaired, this can also be done during the surgery.

 See Before and Afters